Skip Navigation

 Individuals and corporations may be held liable for any damage to the environment, pursuant to either federal or provincial legislation, or both pursuant to a variety of mechanisms.

 First, such liability may be quasi-criminal “regulatory” and enforced under federal or provincial quasi-criminal statutes.
-Upon conviction, an offence such as the discharge of waste will be accompanied by fines or jail terms.
+Upon conviction, an offence such as the discharge of waste could be accompanied by fines or jail terms.
 Some of these fines can be significant and escalate rapidly upon subsequent offences.
 Canada relies more heavily on the quasi-criminal process for environmental enforcement than many jurisdictions.
 Persons subject to quasi-criminal regulatory offences may minimize or avoid liability by asserting a due diligence defence.

 Third, there are also administrative penalties which may be imposed without a full prosecution upon those who contravene certain environmental legislation.
 At the federal level, the Environmental Violations Administrative Monetary Penalties Act, and the Environmental Violations Administrative Monetary Penalties Regulations establish administrative penalties for specific offences under a variety of federal statutes.
 At the provincial level, in addition to fines stemming from a conviction of an offence, various provinces have established administrative “environmental penalties” that can be imposed very shortly after an environmental incident.
 This does not preclude the laying of quasi-criminal charges.
 Liability under administrative penalties legislation is often referred to as absolute liability and persons subject to administrative penalties are often not able to assert any due diligence defence.